rsolorio/SoloPlayerH/README.md

   - An array of colors selected for this image
 - colorPalette
   - An array of colors associated with the image

+### ValueListType table
+This table stores list definitions.
+- description
+- icon
+- system

+### ValueListEntry table
+This table stores the list of values of each list definition.
+- valueListTypeId
+- description
+- icons
+- sequence
+- isClassification

 ## Scripts
 This is a list of NPM package scripts